brikis98/yevgeniy-brikman-homepage/_posts/2023-06-21-who-got-einsteins-office-eccentricity-and-genius-at-the-institute-for-advanced-study.md

 - Gives you a deep appreciation for the realm of research and the audacious attempt of humans to understand, well, everything!
 The book offers a small glimpse into the life and work of some of the most brilliant minds of the 20th century.
 I definitely found myself daydreaming about what it would be like to do what they do, and spend all day trying to unravel the underpinnings of our entire universe.

-- An interesting look at some of the remarkable researchers who worked at the IaS, including, of course Albert Einstein, but also Kurt Göedel, John von Neumann, J. Robert Oppenheimer, Wolfgang Pauli, Freeman Dyson, Thomas Kuhn, Stephen Wolfram, and many others.
+- An interesting look at some of the remarkable researchers who worked at the IaS, including, of course Albert Einstein, but also Kurt Gödel, John von Neumann, J. Robert Oppenheimer, Wolfgang Pauli, Freeman Dyson, Thomas Kuhn, Stephen Wolfram, and many others.

 - The book does a nice job of describing the research of these folks—which included complex topics like quantum physics, string theory, and cellular automata—in a way that will be accessible and interesting for most readers.
 It was also interesting to see that the institute focused more or less exclusively on theoretical research; no experiments or other practical work here, thank you.